Authorize AI-driven state transitions before they bind the enterprise.

 • no live model mutation

-From Controlled L4 Proof to Production L5 Non-Bypassability
+From Event-Level No-Bind Proof to Production L5 Route Completeness

-OntoGuard currently proves controlled L4 route enforcement: the governed output maps to a route, the gate is invoked before release, authorization is required, missing or invalid authorization fails closed, bypass attempts are rejected in the controlled harness, replay is recorded, and no protected effect forms when release is not authorized.
+OntoGuard currently proves event-level no-bind proof and controlled route behavior: the proposed movement maps to a route, the gate is invoked before release, authorization is required, refusal is recorded, replay is captured, and no protected effect forms when release is not authorized.

 Technical view: L4 to production L5 evidence ladder